-We'd need nasic information like your vehicle make, model, options, how you use it, how many passengers or how much load you typically carry, changes in overall engine output, the geographic area you live in, etc. Also, we'd like descriptions of what ride or handling behaviors you don't like and what you'd wish for in 'a perfect world.'
+We'd need basic information like your vehicle make, model, options, how you use it, how many passengers or how much load you typically carry, changes in overall engine output, the geographic area you live in, etc. Also, we'd like descriptions of what ride or handling behaviors you don't like and what you'd wish for in 'a perfect world.'
 From the data we've gathered on real-world roads and race tracks, we've found there's a lot of useful information in descriptions like 'I want it to absorb frost heaves better' or 'the ride is very jittery driving downtown'.
-So rest assured that plain-English answers are exactly what we're looking for as part of our Elite Design Consultation process.
+So rest assured that plain-English answers are exactly what we're looking for as part of our Elite Consultation and Design process.

 A quick clarification - 'damper' is the correct term for what the shock or strut in your vehicle does.
 It controls motions that are periodic and repeating.
 We do sometimes use the word 'shock' or 'shock absorber' because it's what most people know, but in this FAQ and on this site we attempt to be more accurate with our terminology.

 To deliver the most consistent and long-lasting results for our customers, we only add our FCM Elite products and services to a Bilstein monotube damper.
 This is very important, so please don't ask about working on some other brand.
 For over 15 years, we've had tremendous success by trusting the build Quality, durability, and flexibility of the Bilstein monotube design.
 They have an excellent reputation for over 80 years as the world's leading damper manufacturer.
 Fortunately, many vehicle come with Bilsteins as standard or optional equipment so this can make sourcing the right dampers easier.